W3SS/ddd-tdd-rich-domain-model-dojo-kata/README.md

 ### :alien: Continue to design the Model with the Customer and Account aggregates

-* It is important that an Aggregate is not coupled to another aggregate.
+* It is important that an Aggregate is not strongly coupled to another aggregate.
 * Value Objects are immutable.
-* Entities have Ids.
+* Entities have Ids and behaviors.
-* Aggregate are Entities that control the transaction consistency.
+* Aggregate Roots control the transaction consistency.

+### :alien: What did your learn?

+* Have you learned how to implement Value Objects?
+* Were you able to identify the Aggregate Root boundaries?